christian43/Rfunctions/README.md

 # Rfunctions

-Here a some R function that are sometimes needed in my data analysis projects.
+Here a some R functions that are sometimes needed in my data analysis projects.